 Service members who miss a contested case deadline because of active duty may also be able to obtain a hearing to challenge the state agency action once they return.
 If you believe you missed an earlier deadline from the Department of Human Services or the Oregon Health Authority because of previous active duty in military service, you can submit a new hearing request and your rights under federal law will be honored.

 The Oregon Department of Veteranís Affairs has published a 40-page comprehensive benefit magazine containing state and federal veteran benefits information including: the disability claims process; contact information for veterans services offices; how to access health care; veteran transportation; veteran trauma education; long term care options; dependent and survivor benefits; burial benefits; education options; home loan information; taxation deferral and exemptions; employment resources and preferences; auto adaptive and clothing allowances; IDs, DMV license plates; medals and records; homelessness resources, veterans courtís information and recreation benefits and memorials.
-You can read the entire magazine online at:

 You can obtain other information regarding veteran's benefits at: http://www.oregon.gov/ODVA/pages/index.aspx